MicrosoftLearning/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

 ## Use a REST Interface

-The cognitive services APIs are REST-based, so you can consume them by submitting JSON requests over HTTP.
-In this example, you'll explore a console application that uses the **Language** REST API to perform language detection; but the basic principle is the same for all of the APIs supported by the Cognitive Services resource.
+The Azure AI services APIs are REST-based, so you can consume them by submitting JSON requests over HTTP.
+In this example, you'll explore a console application that uses the **Language** REST API to perform language detection; but the basic principle is the same for all of the APIs supported by the Azure AI Services resource.

 > **Note**: In this exercise, you can choose to use the REST API from either **C#** or **Python**.
 In the steps below, perform the actions appropriate for your preferred language.